sahin/TVOSToast/README.md

 Highlights of style are presentation position (top left, bottom right etc), show duration, text style and appearance properties

+For toast content you have several options:

+* `text: String?`
+* `attributedText: NSAttributedString?`
+* `hintText: TVOSToastHintText?`
+* `customContent: UIView?`

+Setting up one of these are enough for your toast !

 ``` swift
     let toast = TVOSToast(frame: CGRect(x: 0, y: 0, width: 800, height: 140))
     toast.style.position = TVOSToastPosition.TopRight(insets: 20)